 Some sushi: It’s fine to eat raw fish in sushi when you’re pregnant, as long as any raw fish used to make the sushi has been frozen first.
 Freezing kills the small parasitic worms and makes raw fish safe to eat.
 However, the safest way to enjoy sushi is to choose fully cooked or vegetarian varieties.

 Deli meat: Deli meats can be contaminated with listeria, bacteria that can cross the placenta and infect your developing baby.
 Infection in utero could lead to blood poisoning and could be life-threatening for your baby.

 Unpasteurized cow milk: Unpasteurized cow milk may contain listeria.
-Make sure that any cow milk you drink is pasteurized.
-Or simply switch to plant based options, besides milk from soy there are also good alternatives from rice, oats, almonds or pistachio.
+Make sure that any cow milk you drink is pasteurized, or switch to plant-based options.
+Besides milk from soy, other alternatives are rice milk, oats milk, almonds milk, or pistachios milk.

-Caffeine: High doses of caffeine from coffee, tea, soft drinks, energy beverages, and other sources may increase the risk of miscarriage, reduced birth weight, and stillbirth, but the research is conflicting.
-As a general rule, caffeine should be limited to fewer than 200 mg per day, which is around 2 cups of coffee.
+Caffeine: High doses of caffeine from coffee, tea, soft drinks, energy beverages, and other sources may increase the risk of miscarriage, reduced birth weight, and stillbirth.
+However, there is no conclusive research result to date.
+So as a general rule, caffeine should be limited to fewer than 200 mg per day – around 2 cups of coffee.